-Inspection will be on Saturday, Sunday and Monday from 08.00 until 18.30.
-A Schedule will be used for checking cars.
-Drivers or mechanics have to present their cars with bodies and empty tanks.
+Will be on Sunday and Monday from 08.00 until 18.30.
+Drivers or mechanics have to present their cars with bodies, empty tanks, a bottle of fuel and transmitters.

 2.6 CONTROLLED PRACTICE

 All drivers will have the chance to participate in frequency controlled practice on Sunday and Monday.
 There will be a timed practice for drivers in heats on Tuesday, heats will start at 08.30 and time may vary between 5 and 10 minutes depending on drivers number.
 Rolling start can be used in case of 3 lap Qualifying systems.